sergeylesnik/reduced-fe41-coherentIO/README.md

   double   phi/internalField                   {2970000}
 ```

-Please also refer to https://adios2.readthedocs.io/en/v2.9.1/ about viewing and extracting data from ADIOS2 files, for instance using the tool `bpls`
+Please also refer to https://adios2.readthedocs.io/en/v2.9.1/ about viewing and extracting data from ADIOS2 files.

-If the `system/controlDict` sets `writeBulkData yes;` the the data of all time steps is stored in a case-global ADIOS2 bp-file.
+If the `system/controlDict` sets `writeBulkData yes`, the the data of all time steps is stored in a case-global ADIOS2 bp-file.
 The time steps share one common `data.bp` file in the case folder.
-In that case, asynchronous out can be activate in the `system/config.xml`:
+In that case, asynchronous output can be activate in the `system/config.xml`:

 ```
 <parameter key="AsyncOpen" value="true"/>